alanna-jc/CV_Fish_Measurement/README.md

 The motivation is to track the health of sablefish population.

+## Program Description
+[insert table with images of 1. downloads and construct image of sonar data 2. detects and tracks fish ] [insert table with images  of 3. processes image and skeletonizes to find most accurate length] [ TODO 4. reports it via csv]

 ## TODO
 - Try FFIR instead of GMM bgs
 - Add 'download' and 'CSV generation' to program